Salted Caramel Chocolate Tart

 - Bake the tart shell for 18 to 22 minutes, or until completely set and beginning to turn golden brown around the edges.

-- Fill with salted caramel and chocolate ganache, and garnish with flaky sea salt.
+- Fill with salted caramel and chocolate glaze, and garnish with flaky sea salt.

 - In a small pot, gently heat the cream, butter, and salt until the butter has melted and the salt has completely dissolved.